 Directing this film was Michael Curtiz.
-Like most directors working under the old studio system he had his share in most possible genres.
-While he helmed over one hundred and seventy films this was his biggest success.
+Like most directors working under the old studio system, he had his share in most possible genres.
+While he helmed over one hundred and seventy films, this was his biggest success.
 The film is paced impeccably.
 There is not a single moment that will not hold your attention.
 There is a McGuffin present in the movie that is classic.
 The letters of transit that everybody in the film is after doesn’t amount to a hill of beans to the audience.
 It is just a plot device that pushes the action forward but is of little real interest to the audience.
 Never in the history of cinema has a flashback been handled with such grace and style.
-It is seamlessly integrated into the plot and provides the necessary back story between the two leads.
+It is seamlessly integrated into the plot and provides the necessary backstory between the two leads.
 The way he crafts this movie is a textbook in how to make a film.
 The audience is taken on a ride through the exotic location of Casablanca watching a culture completely unknown to the audience.
 The undercurrents of the war are never far from your thoughts.
-You may not see a battle in progress but the viewers know it is out there killing people.
+You may not see a battle in progress, but the,e viewers know it is out there killing people.
 The character of Rick is a cynic to be sure but underneath the gruff exterior is a man who cares about the current state of the world.
-He has to sacrifice the love of his life to help see the Nazis defeated.
+He has to sacrifice the love of his life to help, see the Nazis defeated.

-Many movies have depended on the romantic triangle but none could muster anywhere near the emotional impact shown here.
+Many movies have depended on the romantic triangle, but none could muster anywhere near the emotional impact is shown here.
 Rick had a brief but intense relationship with Ilsa Lund (Ingrid Bergman).
 They parted ways in Paris on the day the Nazis occupied the city.
-When they meet in Rick’s Café Americana in Casablanca she is married to the famous Czech freedom fighter Victor Laszlo (Paul Henreid).
-Rick wants her back and Ilsa is still in love with him but she is needed by Laszlo and he has important work ahead of him.
-You always need a best friend and in this film he comes in the form of Captain Louis Renault (Claude Rains) the head of the local police of Casablanca and is corrupt but pleasant.
-He has to deal with the head of the Nazi force, Major Strasser (Conrad Veidt).
-The couple requires letters of transit to safely leave the town and the only ones around were stolen by petty thief Ugarte (Peter Lorre).
+When they meet in Rick’s Café Americana in Casablanca, she is married to the famous Czech freedom fighter Victor Laszlo (Paul Henreid).
+Rick wants her back, and Ilsa is still in love with him but Laszlo needs her, and he has important work ahead of him.
+You always need a best friend, and in this film, he comes in the form of Captain Louis Renault (Claude Rains) the head of the local police of Casablanca and is corrupt but pleasant.
+He has to deal with the head of the Nazi forces, Major Strasser (Conrad Veidt).
+The couple requires letters of transit to leave the town safely, and the only ones around were stolen by petty thief Ugarte (Peter Lorre).

-With a film like this a studio cannot just expect to slap it in a DVD case and call it a day.
+With a film like this, a studio cannot just expect to slap it in a DVD case and call it a day.
 This movie demands to get a truly special released and Fox has stepped up to the bat and knocked one over the fence.
 There are also many extras included here from additional content to imaginative collector’s items.
 This is one film that has to be in your home.